The Simple Way of Jesus

 I'm exploring Reality Spirituality on a podcast, in two new books, speaking on the road and, occasionally, still in coaching sessions.
 I'd love to have you join me on the journey, get your questions answered and your doubts calmed.

-Follow me on Facebook, Twitter or LinkedIn or on my Blog. - Christopher
+Follow me on Facebook, Twitter or on my Blog. - Christopher